 International students who wish to invite members of their family to the graduation ceremony may request a "letter of invitation."
 Usually, this letter is used by the family to secure Visas for entry into the United States.

 If you are an international student on a Visa, you should go to the University Center for International Education office to secure a letter of invitation for your family members.
 If you are not on a Visa and in the Graduate School please contact Erika Gilles at firstname.lastname@example.org.
 If you are an undergraduate student, you should contact the Deans Office for your college for a letter of invitation.
 In both cases, please be prepared to provide the full names of those to be invited, the familial relationship, and one embassy address for all names.
 Multiple letters cannot be provided.
 It is the responsibility of the recipient of the letter to process the invitation appropriately with the proper government officials.

 There are several options for watching our commencement ceremonies without physically being there, including online options.

 Wright State will provide a live stream of the ceremony as it occurs.

 Watch On Demand

 In addition to live streaming, Wright State will also keep the broadcast saved on its website for up to one year after the ceremony.
-These videos are kept among other saved videos in the On Demand Videos Player.
+These videos are available in the Commencements playlist in the On Demand Videos Player.
 Select the link and then browse to the desired video.